connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The `id` can be used as the key on the gradient `Defs` returned to designate it for use by the the graph as shown in the [example](#horizontal-line-gradient).
+The `id` can be used as the key on the gradient `Defs` returned to designate it for use by the the chart as shown in the [example](#horizontal-line-gradient).

 </td>
 </tr>